-There are two sides to the coin when it comes to workforce management (WFM) in your contact center:
+There are two sides to the coin when it comes to call center workforce management (WFM):

-- Making sure you have enough staff to service customers without overstaffing
+- Making sure you have enough staff to support customers without overstaffing

-- Making sure you keep your agents happy and productive
+- Making sure you keep your contact center agents happy and productive

-With an ever-increasing customer demand and an increasing number of agents reporting that they suffer from work-related burnout and absenteeism, finding a balance between these key facets is a delicate balancing act.
+With growing customer demand and an increasing number of agents reporting work-related burnout and absenteeism, finding a balance between these key facets is delicate.

-When you get the right people in the right place at the right time, everyone’s happy, and your business will be productive.
-We call this workforce engagement.
+Strategic WFM brings together operational efficiency, customer satisfaction, and employee well-being.
+When you have the right agents with the appropriate skills in the right place at the right time to meet customer demand, everyone’s happy, and your business is productive.

 These days, we’re talking about more than Erlang calculators and Excel spreadsheets for call center staffing.
 It’s no longer a numbers game.
 WFM is a vital call center strategy you must get right.

 And you’re doing this within budget.
-For operational efficiency, it’s one thing to hire lots of call center agents to handle call volumes.
-Executing this without turning your call center into a cost center is another thing entirely.
+To maintain operational efficiency, you can hire many call center agents to handle high call volumes, but managing them without turning your call center into a cost center is a completely different challenge.

 Key Components of WFM for Call Centers

-When planning contact operations, if you know your expected contact volumes, you can forecast the level of service you need to provide.
+When planning contact center operations, if you know your expected contact volumes, you can forecast the level of service you need to provide.
+Accurate forecasting determines how many agents you need to meet customer demand in a call center.

-For example, if you know you have a peak in billing queries every Wednesday because your invoices get sent out on Tuesday evenings, you can plan your cover and overtime schedule or bring in a new part-time agent who specializes in this area.
+For example, if you know you have a peak in billing queries every Wednesday because your invoices get sent out on Tuesday evenings, you can plan your cover and overtime schedule or bring in a part-time specialist in advance during that window.

 Related: The Complete Guide to Call Center Forecasting

-We now know the keys to optimizing staff schedules are considering breaks, genuine agent availability, and call monitoring as well as calculating an agent-to-call ratio.
+We now know the keys to optimizing staff schedules are considering breaks, genuine agent availability, and call monitoring, as well as calculating an agent-to-call ratio using the contact center staffing calculator.

-Rather than relying on punching numbers, embrace automation for optimized schedule building that includes all the factors involved in managing inbound calls.
+Rather than depending on punching numbers, use automation and operate from one integrated platform for optimized schedule building that includes:

 Related: Nextiva Workforce Scheduling: Where Automation Meets Optimization